Bonsai Mary

 If you’re thinking of adding an Anthurium Ravenii to your indoor garden collection, then you’ll be happy to know that they are relatively easy to care for.
 However, they do require specific conditions to thrive properly.

-One particularly essential thing you should keep in mind when caring for this plant is light exposure Care Tips: Anthurium Ravenii prefers bright but indirect light.
+One particularly essential thing you should keep in mind when caring for this plant is light exposure.
+Anthurium Ravenii prefers bright but indirect light.
 In addition to proper lighting conditions, soil quality is also crucial when growing Anthurium Ravenii.

 How To Grow Anthurium Ravenii – Raven’s Anthurium